Types of artificial neural networks

 There are many types of artificial neural networks (ANN).

 Artificial neural networks are computational models inspired by biological neural networks, and are used to approximate functions that are generally unknown.
 Particularly, they are inspired by the behaviour of neurons and the electrical signals they convey between input (such as from the eyes or nerve endings in the hand), processing, and output from the brain (such as reacting to light, touch, or heat).
 The way neurons semantically communicate is an area of ongoing research.
 Most artificial neural networks bear only some resemblance to their more complex biological counterparts, but are very effective at their intended tasks (e.g. classification or segmentation).

 Some artificial neural networks are adaptive systems and are used for example to model populations and environments, which constantly change.

 Neural networks can be hardware- (neurons are represented by physical components) or software-based (computer models), and can use a variety of topologies and learning algorithms.

 Feedforward

-The feedforward neural network was the first and simplest type.
-In this network the information moves only from the input layer directly through any hidden layers to the output layer without cycles/loops.
+In feedforward neural networks the information moves from the input to output directly in every layer.
+There can be hidden layers with or without cycles/loops to sequence inputs.
 Feedforward networks can be constructed with various types of units, such as binary McCulloch–Pitts neurons, the simplest of which is the perceptron.
 Continuous neurons, frequently with sigmoidal activation, are used in the context of backpropagation.